Welfare in Canada

 - The Low Income Cut-Off measure (LICO) identifies households that are likely to spend a disproportionately large share of their income on the necessities of food, clothing, and shelter.

-The table below shows how welfare incomes in Prince Edward Island for the four household types compared to the three low income thresholds (after tax).
-The LICO and MBM thresholds are for Charlottetown, the largest city in PEI.
+The table below shows how welfare incomes in Prince Edward Island for the four household types compared to three low income thresholds (after tax).
+Because LICO and MBM thresholds vary by community size, the threshold used is for Charlottetown.

-For each household type, the maximum welfare income fell well below all of the low income measures with two exceptions: the welfare income of both households with children reached 97 per cent of the LICO threshold, but they amounted to a much smaller share of the MBM and LIM thresholds.
-As a proportion, the biggest gap was for single adults considered employable — their welfare income was between 34 and 45 per cent of the low income thresholds.
+For each household type, the maximum welfare income fell well below all of the low income measures with two exceptions: the welfare income of single parents with one child and couples with two children stood at 96 per cent and 97 per cent of the LICO, respectively.
+As a proportion, the biggest gap was for single adults considered employable — their welfare income was between 43 per cent and 58 per cent of the low income thresholds.